-The mortgage portfolio of the Group consists of mortgages with a low risk profile (in the Netherlands mortgages with National Mortgage Guarantee ("NHG") provided by the government), securitised mortgages with an average risk profile (all other mortgage receivables and purchased own bonds) and mortgages with a high risk profile (all other mortgage receivables with a credit above 75% of the foreclosure sale value).
-The credit risk for mortgages is managed by applying an acceptance policy aimed at optimisation of the risk profile of the portfolio and subsequently monitoring interest and repayments and other risk indicators.
-However, the Group is exposed to the risk of default by borrowers under these mortgage loans.
+The Group is also exposed to the risk of default by borrowers under the mortgage loans.
 Borrowers may default on their obligations due to bankruptcy, lack of liquidity, downturns in the economy generally or declines in real estate prices, operational failure, fraud or other reasons.
-The value of the secured property in respect of these mortgage loans is exposed to decreases in real estate prices, arising for instance from downturns in the economy generally, oversupply of properties in the market, and changes in tax regulations related to housing (such as the decrease in the deductibility of interest on mortgage payments).
-Furthermore, the value of the secured property in respect of these mortgage loans is exposed to destruction and damage resulting from floods and other natural and man-made disasters.
-Damage or destruction of the secured property also increases the risk of default by the borrower.
+The value of the mortgaged asset in respect of these mortgage loans is exposed to decreases in real estate prices, arising for instance from downturns in the economy generally, oversupply of properties in the market, and changes in tax regulations related to housing (such as the decrease in the deductibility of interest on mortgage payments described above).
+Furthermore, the value of the mortgaged asset in respect of these mortgage loans is exposed to destruction and damage resulting from floods and other natural and man-made disasters.
+Damage or destruction of the mortgaged asset also increases the risk of default by the borrower.
 For the Group, all of these exposures are concentrated in the Netherlands because the mortgage loans have been advanced, and are secured by commercial and residential property, in the Netherlands.